clementgallet/libTAS/README.md

 ### Building

-    mkdir build && cd build
-    cmake -DCMAKE_BUILD_TYPE=Release ..
-    make
+    ./build.sh

-Cmake will detect the presence of these libraries and disable the corresponding features if necessary.
+autoconf will detect the presence of these libraries and disable the corresponding features if necessary.
-If you want to manually enable/disable a feature, you must add just after the `cmake` command:
+If you want to manually enable/disable a feature, you must add at the end of the `build.sh` command:

-- `-DENABLE_HUD=ON/OFF`: enable/disable displaying informations on the game screen
+- `--disable-hud`: enable/disable displaying informations on the game screen

 Be careful that you must compile your code in the same arch as the game.
-If you have an amd64 system and you only have access to a i386 game, the easiest way is to build a virtual machine with a i386 system.
-You could also try to cross-compile the code to i386.
-To do that, use the provided toolchain file as followed: `cmake -DCMAKE_TOOLCHAIN_FILE=../32bit.toolchain.cmake ..`.
-However, many users failed to do this due to some libraries that don't like this operation.
+If you have an amd64 system and you only have access to a i386 game, you can cross-compile the code to i386.
+To do that, add the following option: `--enable-i386`.
+You need to install the 32-bit version of the required libraries.

+### Install

+    sudo make install

 ## Run

-To run this program, just type:
+To run this program, you can use the program shortcut in your system menu, or open a terminal and enter:

     libTAS [game_executable_path [game_cmdline_arguments]]